airbnb/backpack/README.md

 ### Testing

-Backpack tests are written using Jasmine.
+Backpack.js tests are written using [Jasmine](https://github.com/pivotal/jasmine).
 We use the lovely [jasmine-node](https://github.com/mhevery/jasmine-node).

 Setting up testing is easy.
 Clone the repo and `cd` into /backpack.js and run `npm install` to install all the dependencies.
 You can find the list of dependencies in the _package.json_ file.